Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems: Introduction

-Multiple problems that necessitate combined perception and reasoning have been identified~\citep{hofstadter1999godel}.
-Among these tasks are Bongard Problems (BPs), introduced by~\citet{bongard1968recognition,bongard1970pattern}.
-Initial BPs were designed manually, leading to the formulation of a few hundred task instances by individual contributors~\citep{foundalis2021index}.
-A typical BP consists of two sides, left and right, each comprising six image panels arranged in a grid.
+Multiple problems that necessitate combined perception and reasoning have been identified~\cite{hofstadter1999godel}.
+Among these tasks are Bongard Problems (BPs), introduced by~\citeauthor{bongard1968recognition}~\yrcite{bongard1968recognition,bongard1970pattern}.
+Initial BPs were designed manually, leading to the formulation of a few hundred task instances by individual contributors~\cite{foundalis2021index}.
+A typical BP consists of two sides, left and right, each comprising six image panels arranged in a grid (Figs.~\ref{fig:examples_a},~\ref{fig:examples_c}).
 All images on one side illustrate a shared concept absent in the images on the opposite side.
 The task is to identify the underlying rule that differentiates the sides and \textbf{articulate it in natural language}.
-Initial BPs~\citep{bongard1968recognition}, akin to human IQ tests, featured abstract 2D geometric shapes, putting the focus on abstract reasoning.
+Initial BPs~\cite{bongard1968recognition}, akin to human IQ tests, featured abstract 2D geometric shapes, putting the focus on abstract reasoning.
 However, recent works have expanded the set of BPs to include real-world images, which broadens the scope of presented objects, attributes and relations.
-Specifically, the matrices in \hoi~\citep{jiang2022bongard} depict human-object interactions, while \openworld~\citep{wu2024bongardopenworld} employs open-world free-form concepts, increasing the diversity of featured scenes.
-Figs.~\ref{fig:examples-abstract},~\ref{fig:examples-hoi},~\ref{fig:examples-openworld} illustrate examples of problems from the three above-mentioned datasets.
+Specifically, the matrices in \hoi~\cite{jiang2022bongard} depict human-object interactions, while \openworld~\cite{wu2024bongardopenworld} employs open-world free-form concepts, increasing the diversity of featured scenes.